Seven years of service.

 Jeremy has spent the majority of his life in the mountains of British Columbia.
 Born in the interior, he ended up on the coast for the past 20 years.
 The mountains were his temple, but an accident forced a shift of perception.
 The resulting immobility during a long recovery created a movement inward.
 The call to end conflict and self destruction led him to Iboga.
 Through many ceremonies and years of work with mentors and guides, he ended self-destructive patterns and began a personal practice with the medicine.
 Of its own accord, this slowly grew as others in the mountain culture were drawn to this medicine and to sobriety.

 Jeremy shared his deep reverence for Iboga and the silent ceremony and soon his mountain brothers and sisters began to encourage him to provide.
 His vision to build a healing lodge took shape, manifesting as the dual-yurt space where the Squamish Iboga ceremonies were held until September 2020.
 Inspired by the arrival of his first child, Jeremy relocated to the Gulf Islands where he plans to raise his family and host ceremonies with love and open arms to all who find him.

 Deena’s medicine journey began in the suburbs of her native New Jersey.
-Iboga’s root medicine called her to move deeper into herself, away from her career in journalism, to heal the traumatic fractures that caused self-sabotage and negative thought and behavioural patterns.
-This journey changed her life, setting her on a path to spread the healing message of Iboga to others.
-In 2015, she traveled to Gabon, Africa—the birthplace of Iboga and home to the Bwiti—where she took the medicine and completed a Full Initiation into their culture.
+Iboga’s root medicine called her to move deeper into herself, away from a career in journalism, to heal the traumatic fractures that caused self-sabotage and negative thought and behavioral patterns.
+Her Iboga journeys have changed her life, setting her on a path to spread the healing message of Iboga to others.
+In 2015, she traveled to Gabon, Africa—the birthplace of Iboga and home to the Bwiti—where she completed a Full Initiation into their culture.
 She is also among the first nine Western women to ever complete a Bwiti Rites of Passage.